-

 How to prepare a marketing budget

-Now that you’ve looked at some marketing budget examples, it’s time to get started on creating your marketing budget plan:
+Now that you’ve looked at some marketing budget examples, it’s time to get started on creating your marketing budget plan.
+You can do that by following these steps:

 1. Determine your goals and strategies

-Before you bust out your marketing budget templates, the first step you must take is to identify what you want to accomplish.
+Before you bust out your marketing budget templates, the first step is to identify what you want to accomplish.

 Establish your goals and strategies.
-That way, you can align your budget with your objectives and allot more dollars to strategies to help you achieve your most important goals.
+That way, you can align your budget with your objectives and allot more dollars to strategies that help you achieve your most important goals.

-Make sure you set SMART goals.
-Make them specific and time-bound so you can measure your ROI and success.
-For example, to increase sales, make the goal specific by indicating, “Increase sales by 10% year-over-year by December 2024.”
+Make sure you set SMART goals (that is, goals that are Specific, Measurable, Achievable, Relevant, and Time-bound).
+For example, to increase sales, make the goal specific by indicating, “Increase sales by 10% year-over-year by December 2025.”

 Once you’ve set your SMART goals, determine your marketing strategies.
-Align your strategies with your goals, ensuring they’ll help you achieve them.
+Align your strategies with your goals, ensuring they’ll help you achieve the results you want.

 2. Identify and evaluate your current marketing investment